 Our Early Years staff use the EYFS statutory Framework.
-From this and from analysis of data and ongoing assessments, areas of learning are planned through a series of topics, initiated by the pupils' interests, each of which offers experiences in all seven areas of learning.
-These plans then inform short-term weekly planning, alongside observations, which remains flexible for unplanned circumstances or children's responses.
+From this, areas of learning are planned through a series of topics, initiated by the pupils' interests, each of which offers experiences in all seven areas of learning.
+These plans then inform short-term planning, alongside observations, which remain flexible for unplanned circumstances or children's responses.

-Adult focused and independent activities are planned on a weekly basis.
+Adult focused and independent activities are planned on a fortnightly basis in Pre-School and weekly basis in Reception.
 Children have the opportunity to work in each of the learning areas within the classroom and outdoors.
 Whole class, group and individual activities are used to develop skills in all areas of the curriculum, as appropriate.

 We plan a balance between children having time and space to engage in their own child-initiated activities and those that are planned by the adults.
 During children's play, our early years practitioners interact and question to challenge children.
-In planning and guiding children's activities, we reflect as practitioners on the different ways that children learn and reflect these in our practice.